rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ## Introduction

-The Vaccine Preventable Disease (VPD) Case Based Surveillance (CBS) system is designed to integrate the reporting of nine (9) vaccine-preventable diseases, link laboratory results with the case file, generate alerts, and facilitate analysis of case-basedd data alongside weekly reporting through the complementary aggregate IDSR package.
+The Vaccine Preventable Disease (VPD) Case Based Surveillance (CBS) system is designed to integrate the reporting of nine (9) vaccine-preventable diseases, link laboratory results with the case file, generate automated alerts of possible diseease outbreaks based on thresholds, and facilitate analysis of case-based data alongside aggregated facility-based reporting through the complementary aggregate disease surveillance (IDSR) package.
 The integrated VPD case-based system in DHIS2 has several advantages over traditionally centralized (national level) reporting into disease-specific forms:

 1. Integrated system across diseases: All reported diseases being included in one place, rather than managing and merging different databases for entry, analysis and administration.
 This approach is more sustainable in most settings, as a single database can be managed across diseases.
-2. Increased timeliness through decentralized case-reporting: facilities can immediately report on a suspected case and laboratory users or users at higher levels can apend the laboratory results and final classification to the case file in DHIS2 as data becomes available at each level;
+2. Increased timeliness through decentralized case-reporting: facilities can immediately report on a suspected case and laboratory users or users at higher levels can apend the laboratory results and final classification to the case file in DHIS2 as data becomes available at each level.
-3. Improved access at district & facility levels: Allowing staff to remotely access details related to a case they are working on (ie. lab staff, clinical staff)
+3. Improved access at district & facility levels: Allows staff to remotely access details related to a case they are working on (ie. lab staff, clinical staff).
-4. Reduced burden on upwards reporting: Allowing case reports captured in the national DHIS2 system to be syncronized to a regional platform through electronic data exchange, rather than through manual processes.
+4. Reduced burden on upwards reporting: Enables case reports captured in the national DHIS2 system to be syncronized to a regional platform through electronic data exchange, rather than through manual processes.

-For AFRO Member States, the package also serves as a replacement for centralized, offline reporting into the Epi-Info databse that has traditionally been used for submitting case reports to the Regional Office.
-Additional data exchange apps have been developed to facilitate pushing case reports from a country's DHIS2 instance to the AFRO regional surveillance platform (also using DHIS2).
+The VPD CBS package was developed in close collaboration with WHO Health Emergencies (WHE) programme and WHO Regional Office for Africa and is intended to strengthen recommendations for improving electronic disease surveillance systems as outlined in the [Technical Guidelines for Integrated Disease Surveillance and Response in the AFRO Region (2019)](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf).
+For AFRO Member States, the package also serves as a replacement for centralized, offline reporting into the Epi Info database that has traditionally been used for submitting case reports to the Regional Office.
+Additional data exchange apps have been developed to facilitate pushing case reports from a country's DHIS2 instance to the AFRO regional surveillance platform.
 As such, data elements have been aligned to the standard VPD case reports used across the region.
 The package can be adapted to local needs and national guidelines; however any key elements that are required by the regional platform will be mandatory and should therefore not be modified.

 For non-AFRO Member States, the package can be further modified to include/exclude diseases and data variables from the tracker program according to national policies on reportable and notifiable diseases.
 The overall tracker program design for linking case reporting with laboratory results and classification is flexible for national and regional modification.

 ### Acknowledgements
 This package was developed according to standards-based content provided by and in close collaboration with the WHO World Health Emergencies Programme (WHE) and WHO Regional Office for Africa (AFRO).
 A global expert advisory group consisting of subject matter experts from WHO and US CDC was convened to develop requirements, provide feedback to the system design and ensure the package is designed to meet global standards for case-based surveillance of epidemic prone and vaccine-preventable diseases.
 HISP extends its gratitude to Gavi, the Vaccine Alliance for supporting the development of this package as a global good and implementation efforts at country level.

+## System Design Overview

-## Use case
+### Use case
-The DHIS2 VPD VBS package metadata is based on reporting templates available for each disease within the EPI-Info application.
+Surveillance is the ongoing systematic identification, collection, collation, analysis and interpretation of disease occurrence and public health event data, for the purposes of taking timely and robust action, such as disseminating the resulting information to the relevant people, for effective and appropriate action ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf)).
+Surveillance is also essential for planning, implementation, monitoring and evaluation of public health interventions.
+The DHIS2 VPD case-based surveillance package supports one approach to indicator-based surveillance, which is typically characterized as structured information, reported to public health officials mostly from formal sources such as health care providers, following a standardized format or set of indicator definitions ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf), [US CDC](https://www.cdc.gov/globalhealth/healthprotection/gddopscenter/how.html#:~:text=Indicator%2Dbased%20surveillance%20involves%20reports,the%20information%20obtained%20is%20standardized)).
+Systematic reporting of suspected cases or notifiable conditions through indicator-based surveillance forms one key component of an early warning system.

+### Intended users
+Through a collaborative process of working with implementing countries and surveillance stakeholders at multiple levels of the health system, the following have been identified as users or potential users of an integrated case-based surveillance system in DHIS2:
+* Health facility staff: facility staff are often the first to report a suspected case through existing passive surveillance systems according to national polivies on reportable diseases and conditions; facility staff may also be engaged in the follow-up of the case's medical care and outcome.
+* District surveillance officers: surveillance officers at district or other sub-national administrative levels may be responsible for completing case investigations based on suspected case reports from facilities; following up case notifications and analyzing disease trends and outbreak alerts for their administrative area.
+* Public health staff: receive alerts for potential disease outbreaks generated by the system; analyze surveillance data for trends that may indicate possible disease outbreaks and plan response activities where appropriate.
+* Laboratory staff: receive electronic specimen request forms; may be involved in entering or uploading laboratory results to a longitudinal case record.

 ### Diseases Covered
 This package integrates case-based reporting workflows for 9 different vaccine-preventable diseases within the same system.
 This is typically a more sustainable approach compared to having different systems or databases for each individual disease.
 Data variables per diseases have been configured as Data Elements and Tracked Antity Attributes in the DHIS2 tracker program according to a core list of [surveillance data elements](https://drive.google.com/file/d/1IL2fRyBcVI5IP-cTrwQW9dEqry7RI5dz/view?usp=sharing) provided by WHO Health Emergencies & the WHO Regional Office for Africa.